 Avoid drinking alcohol or using drugs as this increases the chance that you will participate in high-risk sex.

-Women should not douche after intercourse--it does not protect against STDs, could spread an infection farther into the reproductive tract, and can wash away spermicidal protection.
+Women should not douche after intercourse--it does not protect against STIs.
+And, it could spread an infection farther into the reproductive tract, and can wash away spermicidal protection.

-Have regular Pap tests, pelvic exams, and periodic tests for STDs.
+Have regular Pap tests, pelvic exams, and periodic tests for STIs.

 Be aware of your partner's body.
 Look for signs of a sore, blister, rash, or discharge.